JuliaLang/julia/doc/manual/mathematical-operations.rst

 Chaining comparisons is often quite convenient in numerical code.
 Chained comparisons use the ``&&`` operator for scalar comparisons, and the ``&`` operator for elementwise comparisons, which allows them to work on arrays.
-For example, ``0 .< A .< 1`` gives a boolean array whose entries are true where the corresponding elements of ``A`` are between 0 and 1.
+For example, ``0 .< A .< 1`` gives a Boolean array whose entries are true where the corresponding elements of ``A`` are between 0 and 1.

 The operator ``.<`` is intended for array objects; the operation ``A .< B`` is valid only if ``A`` and ``B`` have the same dimensions.
-The operator returns an array with boolean entries and with the same dimensions as ``A`` and ``B``.
+The operator returns an array with Boolean entries and with the same dimensions as ``A`` and ``B``.
 Such operators are called *elementwise*; Julia offers a suite of elementwise operators: ``.*``, ``.+``, etc.  Some of the elementwise operators can take a scalar operand such as the example ``0 .< A .< 1`` in